-The theoretical framework that you develop for COM 351 (Communication Theory) will be employed in COM 365 (Research Methods).
+The theoretical framework that you develop for COM 351 (Communication Theory) will be extended in the paper you write for COM 365 (Research Methods).
 You will construct an actual research study that will be competed by the end of the semester.
-[Note: I will grade only the research methods section of the paper; Dr. Scott will grade only the literature review-theory section of the paper.]
+[Note: Dr. Gaffney will grade the introduction, rationale, and literature review sections of the paper for COM 351 and I will grade the research question(s)/hypotheses, the research methods, the results, and discussion sections of the paper for COM 365.]

-This project requires each student to conduct an original communication study and write a 20-25 page research paper.
+This project requires each student to conduct an original communication study and write a complete 20-25 page research paper.
 Your task is to address a significant communication problem, topic, or issue and design original communication research.
 Students generally feel most comfortable using survey research, but any of the methods we discuss during the course can be used-assuming that the method is appropriate for the research questions/hypotheses posed.